I support purpose-oriented individuals, groups and organisations to thrive with Life

 Hayley

-Woman, mother, dreamer and lover of wild landscapes.
-Explorer of culture, embodiment and belonging through the artistry of the moving body.
+Woman, mother, dreamer and lover of the wild body of the Earth.
+Explorer of regenerative culture, embodied relational presence and our interwovenness with all things, through the artistry of the living body.

 I work to re-member humanity as part of the living fabric of the Earth and all that lives within, human and other-than-human, seen and unseen.

-Tending the living landscapes of body, earth, the liminal and the numinous, through movement, voice, therapy and ritual.
+Tending the living landscapes of body, earth and the numinous, through movement, voice, therapy and ritual.

 Working with a gradual disentangling of the impacts of colonialism through the body and standing with movements toward social and ecological justice from soma to culture.